-One of the hardest parts of travel is actually getting home from them.
-Here, I cover the particular challenges of this process and go through some of the ways that helps me get through them.
-I hope they help you too!
+One of the hardest parts of travel is actually getting home from them, when post travel depression can make life back home particularly tough.
+Here, I cover the particular challenges of this process and go through some of the ways that helps me get through those post trip blues.

 Coming home from travel is a double-edged sword.